microsoft/TypeScript-Handbook/pages/JSX.md

 ## Children Type Checking

-In 2.3, TS introduced type checking of *children*. *children* is a special property in an *element attributes type* where child *JSXExpression*s are taken to be inserted into the attributes.
+In TypeScript 2.3, TS introduced type checking of *children*. *children* is a special property in an *element attributes type* where child *JSXExpression*s are taken to be inserted into the attributes.
 Similar to how TS uses `JSX.ElementAttributesProperty` to determine the name of *props*, TS uses `JSX.ElementChildrenAttribute` to determine the name of *children* within those props.
 `JSX.ElementChildrenAttribute` should be declared with a single property.